 The school maintains an up to date single central record of all safer recruitment checks.
-This is in line with the requirements as set out in Part 3 of Keeping Children Safe In Education
+This is in line with the requirements as set out in Part 3 of Keeping Children Safe In Education.

-The Principal monitors this record monthly and ensures it is in line with statutory requirements.
+The Executive Headteacher monitors this record termly and ensures it is in line with statutory requirements.